This text is translated into Russian by google automatic human level neural machine.

 If we talk specifically about the TOPs, then Yakutia has one significant feature: despite the fact that the territory we have is huge, transport and energy infrastructure is limited.
 Due to this, it is still difficult for us to create any large processing industries in order to compete in the world market.
 Therefore, we asked to support the creation of TORs on the basis of small and medium-sized businesses.
 We have in the past years began to operate development institutions, venture funds and technology parks.
 On their basis enterprises of the Republic of Sakha began to gradually show themselves.
 And, for example, the residents of the technopark "Yakutia" are already "pulling" the status of the territory of advanced development.

-The same happens with the production of construction materials, which is already being developed on the basis of the TOP "Kangalassy".
-In the future, we intend to strengthen the development of the diamond-border and jewelry industries.
+The same is happening with the production of building materials, which is already being developed on the basis of the Kangalassy ASEZ.
+In the future, we intend to strengthen the development of the diamond cutting and jewelry industries.

 At one time, we faced a problem - how to ensure the work of people employed in coal fields in the same Neryungri, when the coal reserves will come to natural exhaustion?
 They began to learn the so-called small incisions.
 The management company Kolmar came to Yakutia.
 And today the pace of its production has grown so much that they give odds to coal giants.
 Around the small cuts there are serving enterprises, and these small enterprises themselves can not be called small.
 If in Neryungri we extracted a maximum of 15 million tons of coal, then these "small" will be extracted to 20 million in the near future.
 Now this project became the basis of the TOP of "Southern Yakutia".
 Incidentally, in Southern Yakutia, the cheapest hydropower resources in all of Russia.
 In the long-term plans for the past, we envisaged the construction of eight hydroelectric power stations in these areas.
 Now this idea, I think, can get a second wind.